emanuel-minetti/actix-rest-vue-setup/README.md

 Some steps will be available via [branches].
 Further modularization isn't planned.

-As a CSS framework [Bootstrap](https://getbootstrap.com/) is used.
+[Bootstrap](https://getbootstrap.com/) is used as a CSS framework.
-The Component testing is done via [Reqwest](https://docs.rs/reqwest/latest/reqwest/) for the API and where needed via Vitest for the client.
+Component testing is done via [Reqwest](https://docs.rs/reqwest/latest/reqwest/) for the API and where needed via Vitest for the client.
 The whole app is E2E tested via [Cypress](https://www.cypress.io/).